 Configure Social Media Icons Widget with Jetpack

-Let me quickly show you how you can add the social media icons widget, few of its features and how you can configure to suit your website.
+Let me quickly show you how you can add the social media icons widget, a few of its features and how you can configure it to suit your website.

 You will need to have the Jetpack WordPress plugin installed on your website.